-NOTE: This is a Critical Standard and applies to all DPS JCPC-funded programs.
+NOTE: This is a Critical Standard and applies to all DPS JCPC and Community Programs Section funded programs.

 - 1. Programs shall ensure that safety measures, which include appropriate supervision standards, trained staff and the provision of safety equipment, are in place for all program-sponsored functions. - 2.
 Programs shall provide written documentation of staff training and competency in all program activities authorized by the program agreement during periodic on-site visits by officials representing DPS. - 3.
 All residential programs shall comply with all state and federal licensure requirements. - 4.
-Current North Carolina Child Labor Laws shall be available to staff to inform the assignment of age appropriate activities for juveniles.

-Age and Developmental Stipulations: Programs must ensure that interventions, individual and group activities to which youth are assigned are at all times age and developmentally appropriate
+Current North Carolina Child Labor Laws shall be available to all staff, interns, contractors and volunteers to inform the assignment of age-appropriate activities for juveniles. - 5.
+Age and Developmental Stipulations: Programs must ensure that interventions, individual and group activities to which juveniles are assigned are, at all times, age and developmentally appropriate